 Also known as ‘knotless’ braids, feed-in braids are even better for protecting your hair than most other styles.
 To create super long box braids or cornrows, the stylist will usually secure extensions to your natural hair with a knot.
 With this technique, the stylist will gradually ‘feed’ the extensions in – plaiting them together with your real locks for a seamless blend.
 The result?
 Braids that have less bulk and put less tension on your scalp.
 They will also flow like real hair, giving you all the extra length you want with a natural finish.

 Goddess braids are a thicker version of cornrows, and equally versatile.
 The underhand braiding style is used to create this style, with the braids then formed into a ponytail, updo or left loose.
 Whatever you choose, your goddess braids will stand out from the crowd.
 Make sure your hair gets the attention it deserves by decorating the braids with accessories; beads, rings, and wires have been trending recently.

 10. Braided Buns

-Braided buns are a festival favourite with ‘90s vibes.
+Braided buns are a festival favorite with ‘90s vibes.
 There are so many options when it comes to this versatile style.
 For an on-trend take, try combining buns with double braids.
-Section your hair down your centre parting, then start creating two Dutch braids at the nape of your neck.
+Section your hair down your center parting, then start creating two Dutch braids at the nape of your neck.
 Work your way up to the crown of your head, then secure the hair, so it’s in double ponytails.
 Then create double Dutch braids starting at the front of your head and braid back to meet the other braid.
 Secure the remaining hair into a mini ponytail, then twist all the loose hair into two buns.
 You’ll end up with a hairstyle that stands out from the crowd.